WHAT KIND OF JEWELRY DOES NOT RUST?

 3. BRONZE METAL

-Due to the small quantity of iron present, bronze metal does not rust for the same reason that aluminum does.
-As a result, no rust or iron oxide may form.
+Due to the small amount of iron present, bronze metal does not experience rusting.

 4. COPPER METAL

 9. PURE SILVER METAL

 Pure silver does not experience rusting since it does not contain iron, which is the main factor in metal corrosion.
 However, pure silver does develop a silver sulfide patina, which makes it look tarnished.
 A silver sulfide patina develops on pure silver when it is exposed to sulfur compounds in the air.
 The patina can be removed by polishing or cleaning with a special jewelry cleaner so it does not damage the silver metal itself.
 Hence, pure silver does not corrode like iron-containing metals.